 Agincourt Reef is home to some of the most popular and interesting dive sites in the world.
 Not only are there plenty of coral gardens and caves to explore, brightly coloured fish to observe, and marine plant life to discover, the Port Douglas Great Barrier Reef is also home to a ship wreck which makes for an excellent dive.
 While there are around 21 dive sites at Agincourt Ribbon Reef, below is a few of the most popular spots and what you can expect to see at each one.
 You can expect to see an abundance of wildlife and take away some truely amazing experiences that you will remember and cherish for the rest of your life.
-Book a trip with The Tour Specialists for more information on Diving at any of the sites at Agincourt Reef.
+Book a Great Barrier Reef trip with The Tour Specialists with a departure from Port Douglas and for more information on scuba diving at any of the sites at Agincourt Reef.

 Let the diving begin.
 Meet the locals! - Potato Cod, Moray Eels,Napoleon Wrasse, Coral Trout, Nudibranchs and Giant Clams.
 Enjoy the biodiversity of the Great Barrier Reef Marine Park